softwareguru/beam-summit-website/content/faq.md

 ---

-## Is the event free?
+### Is the event free?

 Yes!
-Beam Summit is free.
+Beam Summit is free

 ## Where will it be?

-Beam Summit 2025 will be at the [Google campus at St John's Terminal](https://maps.app.goo.gl/x3KP7NV7N9H8JGKWA) in New York City.
+Beam Summit 2026 will happen on June 22nd and 23rd, 2026.

-## Will sessions be live streamed?
+Will sessions be live streamed?

-No. Beam Summit 2025 will be in-person only.
+No. Beam Summit 2026 will be in-person only.
 However, we will record all sessions to later publish them in the [Apache Beam YouTube channel](https://www.youtube.com/channel/UChNnb_YO_7B0HlW6FhAXZZQ).

 ## Is there a code of conduct?